alebrigant/histogram-classification/README.md

-This notebook reproduces some of the experiments of the paper:
+This repository reproduces some of the experiments of the paper:

 A. Le Brigant, N. Guigui, S. Rebbah and S. Puechmorel, [Classifying histograms of medical data using information geometry of beta distributions](https://www.sciencedirect.com/science/article/pii/S2405896321005851?via%3Dihub).
 IFAC-PapersOnLine (2021), 514-520. [(pdf)](https://arxiv.org/abs/2006.04511)